Region Overviews: Asia Travel Guide: Overview

 Comprised of 48 countries and nearly 60 percent of the world’s population, Asia boasts a dizzying assortment of natural wonders, rich history and cultural feats.

 Bike through a land of intriguing contrasts: exotic silks and down-to-earth rice farmers.
-Raw jungles and floating markets.
 Bustling cities and ancient temples.
 Mornings observing monks' rituals unchanged for centuries, evenings spent enjoying modern comforts on the river.
+Explore daily life in the atmospheric world of the delta, its local markets, small paths along canals, and endless fields of rice.
 Let the Mekong be your guide to this mysterious part of Southeast Asia.

 THIS ITINERARY: 9 days, 8 nights